Cancer Planners Forum

 Continuing collaboration and impact

-Following the Forum, UICC will launch an online community for continued collaboration among participants.
+Following the Forum, UICC have launched an online community for continued collaboration among participants.
 The aim is to sustain the momentum and further enhance national cancer control planning efforts.

 Contact us for more information